Copilot

 Azure Consumption

 With traditional subscriptions, you commit to a quantity of licences, pay monthly or annually, and the cost is predictable.
 Procurement teams have managed subscriptions for decades, and the costs appear on your Microsoft agreement rather than your Azure bill.
-Microsoft 365 Copilot, GitHub Copilot, and Teams Premium all fall into this category.
+Microsoft 365 Copilot and Teams Premium fall squarely into this category.
+GitHub Copilot’s per-seat subscription does too, though from June 2026 it also has a variable token-based component.

 Pay-for-what-you-use meters work differently.
 Costs scale with activity rather than headcount, and billing happens through Azure subscriptions that are often managed by IT or cloud operations rather than procurement.
 The costs are inherently variable, which makes forecasting harder.
 Examples include Azure OpenAI (billed per token), Copilot Credits (billed per credit), and Security Compute Units (billed per hour).